 soup kitchen; Hartford’s only fuel assistance program for the working poor; Connecticut’s first and Hartford’s only weekend senior nutrition program; and, Hartford’s most comprehensive after-school tutoring and arts education program for elementary school children.

-In 2006, Center City Churches became the Hartford affiliate of HandsOn Network.
+In 2006, Center City Churches became the Hartford affiliate of HandsOn Network, now known as Points of Light.
 The agency changed its name to Hands On Hartford in 2007.

 In 2016, Hands On Hartford moved into a new agency home in the Parkville neighborhood of Hartford, called the Hands On Hartford Center for Community.
 For the first time, the agency’s food, housing and supportive services are under the same roof with the administrative offices.